Moddimation/smo3ds/README.md

 > [!NOTE]
-> **Development is not "ongoing", but rather "lets fix this line, and next month add this small thing"**.
+> **Development is not "ongoing", but rather "lets fix this line, and in the afterlife add this small thing"**.
 > This will not be finished, it is just updated whenever i feel like it.

 > [!WARNING]